 This stimulation of your mast cells and Candida-induced leaky gut create a new problem.

 Usually, your intestinal wall keeps out large food antigen particles.
 It’s like a tightly woven net.
 It lets through what is good and keeps out what isn’t.
 But the “holes” in the net get much larger from the mast cell activity and the Candida overgrowth.
 Then way too much gets through and increases your food sensitivities.
 (20)

 Candida and other allergic reactions

-Much like parasites and viruses, Candida can create molecular mimicry.
+Much like parasites, Candida can create molecular mimicry.
 The protein that Candida uses to attach itself to your gut wall is similar to that of gluten.
 Candida overgrowth can help trigger the onset of celiac disease.
 (21)

 Once again, is celiac disease a true autoimmune allergy to gluten?
 Or is it an acquired food sensitivity from Candida wreaking havoc in your gut?

 The presence of Candida also prompts your IgE pathway to engage.
 Much the way parasites do, it infects the mucous membranes of your intestines.
 This increases your chance for issues like atopic dermatitis.
 (22)